Natural Gourmet Institute Contact Us

 Chef's Training

-Internship & Job Placement
+Internship & Career Services

-The objective of the 95-hour internship portion of our Chef's Training Program is to provide students with practical experience in a real-life kitchen environment under the supervision of qualified professionals in the culinary field.
+The objective of the 100-hour internship portion of our Chef's Training Program is to provide students with practical experience in a real-life kitchen environment under the supervision of qualified professionals in the culinary field.

 The internship affords students the opportunity to apply, fine tune and augment the skills acquired in our Chef’s Training Program.
 It enhances the learning process by allowing students to become actual players in a professional kitchen.